 - i.
 That Form I-9 is complete (including the SSN) and complies with Article II.A.6, - ii.
-The employee's work authorization has not expired, and - iii.
-The Employer has reviewed the information reflected in the Form I-9 either in person or in communications with the employee to ensure that the employee's Section 1, Form I-9 attestation has not changed f.
+The employee's work authorization has not expired, and iii.
+The Employer has reviewed the information reflected in the Form I-9 either in person or in communications with the employee to ensure that the employee's Section 1, Form I-9 attestation has not changed (including, but not limited to, a lawful permanent resident alien having become a naturalized U.S. citizen).

+f.
 The Employer shall complete a new Form I-9 consistent with Article II.A.6 or update the previous Form I-9 to provide the necessary information if: